Scytl/freddie/README.md

 *   **proxy server** for redirecting requests to a back end

-That way you can configure your project ready for production, moving the environment configuration out of the project source
+That way you can configure your project ready for production, moving the environment configuration out of the project's source

 Install
 -------